cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - ke1, a KE1 message structure.
 - server_identity, the optional encoded server identity, which is set to server_public_key if not specified.
-- inner_ke2, a inner_ke2 structure as defined in KE2.
+- inner_ke2, an inner_ke2 structure as defined in KE2.

 Output:
 - preamble, the protocol transcript with identities and messages.